trpbr92/weekend-movie-sagas/checklist.md

 [x] Create a `Cancel button` that sends user back to Home/List Page

 [] Create `Save button` which updates the title and description in the database and brings user back to Home/List page (now also displaying new movie)

+SELECT * FROM movies JOIN genres ON movies.id = genres.id ORDER BY genres.id ASC;